section-engineering-education/engineering-education/content/articles/data-encryption-and-decryption-in-node-js-using-crypto/index.md

 As stated earlier, `crypto` is a built-in library in Node.js.
 Thus it doesn't require installation and configuration before using it in your Node.js applications.
 The `crypto` module handles an algorithm that performs encryption and decryption of data.

-The `crypto` module allows you to hash plain texts prior to storing them in a database.
+The `crypto` module authorize you to hash plain texts prior to storing data in a database.
 Hashed data can not be decrypted with a specific key, like encrypted data.
 Instead, an HMAC is responsible for a Hash-based Message Authentication Code, which hashes keys and values to create a final hash.

 You may want to encrypt and decrypt data for transmission purposes.
 This is where `cipher` and `decipher` functions come in.
 You encrypt data with a `cipher` and decrypt it with a `decipher`.
 Also, you may want to encrypt data before storing it in the database.